alanaw1/flintyR/README.md

 We offer several tutorials on using our software.

-- Conceptual explorations of exchangeability
+- Conceptual explorations of exchangeability (see Exchangeability and Homogeneity)
-- Application to avoiding risking double dipping
+- Application to avoiding risking double dipping (see Introduction)
 - Application to single cell genomics
 - Application to World Values Survey